DadeOrsu/DSS_answers/Part1.md

 - Authentication does not need to be reversible while encryption instead must be reversible
 - A consequence is that authentication is less vulnerable to being broken than encryption, so one-way hash functions can be used to generate the MAC.

 ---

-#### 18. Alternative ways of authenticating a message
+### 18. Alternative ways of authenticating a message
-\

 ![](image/Part1/1760102994019.png)

 The image shows three alternative ways of authenticating a message.

 1. The message digest is encrypted using symmetric encryption
    - Only sender and receiver know the encryption key
    - Assures the authenticity of the digest
 2. The message digest is encrypted using public-key encryption
    - Provides a digital signature as well as message authentication
    - Does not require the distribution of keys to communicating parties
    - This method guarantees **non-repudiation**: a security service that provides proof of the origin of data and its integrity, ensuring that the sender cannot later deny having sent the message (repudiate the action).
-Since only source A possesses PR_A, this signature proves that the message must have originated from them.
+Since only source A possesses $PR_A$, this signature proves that the message must have originated from them.
-    - Destination B can decrypt using Source A's public key PU_A.
+   - Destination B can decrypt using Source A's public key $PU_A$.
 Source A cannot later deny sending it because their private key was used for the signature.

 Since only the digest is encrypted these approaches require less computation than encrypting the entire message.

-1. The third method avoids encryption, this approach has many advantages:
+3. The third method avoids encryption, this approach has many advantages:
    1. Software encryption is rather slow (even if the message is short, there may be several messages...)
    2. Hardware encryption has costs and it is optimized for large data sizes.
    3. The encryption algorithm may be patented (and thus subject to royalties)

 This method is based on the keyed hash MAC technique:

 - Assumes that two communicating parties, say A and B, share a common secret key K.
 - As long as K is secret there's no way for the attacker to modify the message or to generate a false message.
 - Using K at the beginning and at the end makes the scheme more secure.

 ---

-#### 19. Public and private key encryption
+### 19. Public and private key encryption
-\

 ![](image/Part1/1760104105455.png)

 **Encryption with public key**:

 - **Plaintext**: readable message or data that is fed into the algorithm as input.
 - **Encryption algorithm**: performs transformations on the plaintext.
 - **Public and private key**: pair of keys, one for encryption, one for decryption.
 - **Ciphertext**: scrambled message produced as output.
 - **Decryption key**: produces the original plaintext.

 **Encryption with private key**:

 - User encrypts using his or her own private key.
 - Anyone who knows the corresponding public key will be able to decrypt the message.

 #### 20. Essential elements of a digital signature process
-\

 ![](image/Part1/1760105484488.png)

 Public-key encryption can be used for authentication with a technique known as the digital signature.
 NIST defines a digital signature as follows: "The result of a cryptographic transformation of data that, when properly implemented, provides a mechanism for verifying origin authentication, data integrity and signatory non-repudiation".

 Thus, a digital signature is a data-dependent bit pattern, generated by an agent as a function of a file, message, or other form of data block.
 Another agent can access the data block and its associated signature and verify

 1. the data block has been signed by the alleged signer, and
 2. the data block has not been altered since the signing.
-Further, the signer cannot repudiate the signature.

-Further, the signer cannot repudiate the signature.
+3. Further, the signer cannot repudiate the signature.

 NIST FIPS 186-4 specifies the use of one of three digital signature algorithms:

 - **Digital Signature Algorithm (DSA)**: the original NIST-approved algorithm, which is based on the difficulty of computing discrete logarithms.
 - **RSA Digital Signature Algorithm**: Based on the RSA public-key encryption algorithm.
 - **Elliptic Curve Digital Signature Algorithm (ECDSA)**: Based on the elliptic-curve cryptography.